mahmood-ghaem/Everyday-Thoughts/README.md

 [My Issue](https://stackoverflow.com/questions/70362288/asp-net-core-3-1-problem-get-access-token-with-microsoft-oauth-2-0)

+### 2- Use the Microsoft Graph API

+* Authentication and Authorization
+* Get a token
+* Use the access token to call Microsoft Graph
+* Use the refresh token

-### 2- Entity Framework Core zero-or-one to zero-or-one relation
+### 3- Entity Framework Core zero-or-one to zero-or-one relation

 [Refrence](https://entityframeworkcore.com/knowledge-base/54497784/entity-framework-core-zero-or-one-to-zero-or-one-relation)